Welcome to the International Literature Showcase (ILS)

 The ILS 2015 brings together 54 of the most talented people working in literature from around the world with a programme featuring 24 outstanding writers from across the UK.

-There will also be an online forum for ILS Alumni – to continue the conversations and shape the global literature landscape in the years to come.
-After the ILS, a fund will be available for delegates to support early stage development of the new partnerships and collaborations brokered and discussed in Norwich.
+There is an online forum for ILS Alumni – to continue the conversations and shape the global literature landscape in the years to come.
+Plus, a fund is available for delegates to support early stage development of the new partnerships and collaborations brokered and discussed in Norwich.

 Following the successes of the Norwich Showcase in 2012, ILS joins the British Council’s extensive portfolio of arts and literature programmes which develop opportunities for collaboration around the world with British writers and the UK literature sector.